obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 **Why do we need Artifactory?**

 Artifactory is a product by JFrog that serves as a binary repository manager.
 The binary repository is a natural extension to the source code repository, in that the outcome of your build process is stored.
-It can be used for certain other automation, but we will it strictly to manage our build artifacts.
+It can be used for certain other automation, but we will use it strictly to manage our build artifacts.

 ### Configuring Ansible for Jenkins Deployment